Getting Better RV Wi-Fi Internet

 Do This Before Investing in Expensive Gear!

-Many people invest a small fortune in long-range Wi-Fi hardware, only to report that it hardly made any difference.
+Many people invest a small fortune in long-range Wi-Fi hardware, only to report that it hardly makes any difference.

 Dishonest vendors often promise massive Wi-Fi performance boosts from cheap Wi-Fi extenders and various gadgets.

-While additional gear can help in some situations, in a lot of cases, the problem is there isn't any worthwhile Wi-Fi service to begin with.
-If the campground or marina has slow and unreliable Wi-Fi in the front office near the access point, no amount of Wi-Fi-enhancing technology will be able to make things any better further away.
+While additional gear can help in some situations, in a lot of cases, the problem is that there isn't any worthwhile Wi-Fi service to begin with.
+If the campground or marina has slow and unreliable Wi-Fi in the front office near the access point, no amount of Wi-Fi-enhancing technology will improve the situation further away.

 We call this the "Worthiness Test":

-- Take your laptop, phone, or tablet up as close to the Wi-Fi access point as you can manage.
+- Take your laptop, phone, or tablet as close to the Wi-Fi access point as possible.

 - Run some speed tests (Our guide: Testing & Understanding Your Mobile Internet Speeds)